devjohnnydev/Arielle/replit.md

 ## Overview

-This is a Flask-based web application designed to help Arielle Tigre, the administrator of Igreja Assembleia de Deus de Jerusalém, manage t-shirt orders and payments for the church congress.
-The system provides a comprehensive solution for tracking orders, managing payments, and generating reports with an intuitive interface that reflects the church's visual identity.
+This is a Flask-based web application designed to help Arielle Tigre, the administrator of Assembleia de Deus Comadesha Jerusalém, manage t-shirt orders and payments for the church congress.
+The system provides a comprehensive solution for tracking orders, managing payments, and generating reports with an intuitive interface that reflects the church's official visual identity based on their logo.

 ## User Preferences